Manson Family: San Francisco followers

-Before the end of summer, Manson and some of the women began traveling in an old school bus they had adapted, putting colored rugs and pillows in place of the many seats they had removed.
-They eventually settled in the Los Angeles areas of Topanga Canyon, Malibu, and Venice along the coast.
+Before the end of summer, Manson and some of his followers began traveling in an old school bus they had adapted, putting colored rugs and pillows in place of the many seats they had removed.
+They eventually settled in the Los Angeles areas of Topanga Canyon, Malibu and Venice.

 In 1967, Brunner became pregnant by Manson.
 On April 15, 1968, she gave birth to their son, whom she named Valentine Michael, in a condemned house where they were living in Topanga Canyon.
 She was assisted by several of the young women from the Family.
-Brunner (like most members of the group) acquired a number of aliases and nicknames, including: "Marioche", "Och", "Mother Mary", "Mary Manson", "Linda Dee Manson", and "Christine Marie Euchts".
+Like most members of the group, Brunner acquired a number of aliases and nicknames, including: "Marioche", "Och", "Mother Mary", "Mary Manson", "Linda Dee Manson" and "Christine Marie Euchts."

 Manson's self-presentation

-Actor Al Lewis had Manson babysit his children on a couple of occasions and described him as "a nice guy when I knew him".
-Music producer Phil Kaufman introduced Manson to Universal Studios producer Gary Stromberg, then working on a film adaptation of the life of Jesus set in modern America.
-It featured a Black Jesus and southern "redneck Romans".
+Actor Al Lewis had Manson babysit his children on a couple of occasions and described him as "a nice guy when I knew him."
+Music producer Phil Kaufman introduced Manson to Universal Studios producer Gary Stromberg, then working on a film adaptation of the life of Jesus set in modern America, featuring a Black Jesus and southern "redneck Romans."
 Stromberg thought that Manson made interesting suggestions about what Jesus might do in a situation, seeming to be attuned to the role.
 He had one of his women kiss his feet and then kissed hers in return to demonstrate the place of women.
 At the beach one day, Stromberg watched while Manson preached against a materialistic outlook.
 One of his listeners questioned him about the well-furnished bus.
 Manson tossed the bus keys to the doubter, who promptly drove the bus away while Manson watched, apparently unconcerned.

 According to Stromberg, Manson had a dynamic personality; he was able to read a person's emotional weaknesses and manipulate them.
-For example, Manson tried to manipulate Danny DeCarlo, the treasurer of the Straight Satan's motorcycle club, by granting him “access” to Family women.
+For example, Manson tried to manipulate Danny DeCarlo, the treasurer of the Straight Satans motorcycle club, by granting him "access" to Family women.
 He convinced DeCarlo that his large penis helped keep the women in the group.